sguox002/leetcode/leetcode-all.md

 using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
 ->>

+### sort
+<<-1471	The k Strongest Values in an Array    		58.3%	Medium
+sort using lambda function with a parameter or customized compare function ->>

 ### array & string

+<<-1472	Design Browser History    		68.8%	Medium
+easy array problem.
+->>

 <<-1498	Number of Subsequences That Satisfy the Given Sum Condition    		37.9%	Medium
 given an array of integer, find the number of subsequences such that the min+max<=target.